View all hotels

 Sleeps up to 2

-These standard rooms have twin beds, and a shower over bath.
-You can request for the hotel to make the beds up as a double.
+Standard rooms have twin beds, but you can request for the hotel to make the beds up as a double.

 Standard Room Partial Sea View (a)